ericclack/python-pond-quiz/doc/part1.rst

 Try not to just copy and paste, because the typing practice will really help you remember how to program.

 When you press *Play* you'll have to save your script and give the file a name.
 Check that it saves in `mu_code` directory -- it should do this for you.

 * On a Mac this is :code:`/Users/yourname/mu_code`
 * On Windows this is :code:`C:\Users\yourname\mu_code`

 You shuld see a black screen with the title *Pond Quiz*.

+If you don't have a *Play* button but instead have *Run* then you need change the *Mode* to *Pygame Zero*, click the first button on the toolbar to do this.

 Add the background
 ------------------